Testing hypotheses via a mixture estimation model

 When considering a sample $(x_1,\ldots,x_n)$ from one of the two models, the mixture representation still holds at the likelihood level, namely the likelihood for each model is a special case of the weighted sum of both likelihoods.
 However, this is not directly appealing for estimation purposes since it corresponds to a mixture with {\em a single observation}.
 See however \cite{o'neill:kypraios:2014} for a computational solution based upon this representation.

-What we propose in this paper is to draw inference from the mixture representation \eqref{eq:mix} itself, acting as if each observation were individually and independently produced by the mixture model.
-An extension of the iid case is considered in Example \ref{ex:variaction} for linear models.
-Dependent observations like Markov chains can be modelled by a straightforward extension of \eqref{eq:mix} where both terms in the mixture are conditional on the relevant past observations.} produced by the mixture model.
+What we propose in this paper is to draw inference on the individual mixture representation \eqref{eq:mix}, acting as if each observation was individually and independently\footnote{Dependent observations like Markov chains can be modeled by a straightforward extension of \eqref{eq:mix} where both terms in the mixture are conditional on the relevant past observations.} produced by the mixture model.
 Hence $\alpha$ represents the probability that a new observations is sampled from $f_1 $ belonging to model $\MF_1$.
 The approach proposed here therefore aims at answering the question: what is the proportion of the data which support one model, which has a definite predictive flavour to the testing problem.